LaurenzV/krilla/README.md

 The reason for this is simply that it is pretty much impossible to conveniently render PDFs with it.
 However, all tests have been opened at least once with Acrobat to ensure that no errors appear when opening it.

-### Integration tests
+#### Integration tests
 Finally, we also have visual integration tests to test distinct features as well as combinations of them (like for example gradients with transforms).
-We use the `resvg` test suite for that, which conveniently also allows us to automatically test the accuracy of the SVG conversion of `krilla`.
+We use the `resvg` test suite for that, which conveniently also allows us to automatically test the accuracy of the SVG conversion of krilla.
 Those tests are only run against one viewer (in most cases `pdfium`), as it would be pretty wasteful to save reference images for all of them.

-*Currently, we have over 1500 such tests*, and although they mostly focus on testing adherence to the SVG specification, they indirectly also test various interactions of `krilla`-specific features.
+*Currently, we have over 1500 such tests*, and although they mostly focus on testing adherence to the SVG specification, they indirectly also test various interactions of krilla-specific features.

-## Summary
+### Summary
-While `krilla` does have a very extensive test suite, there is still a lot that is untested, and `krilla` also hasn't been used on a wide scale, so there are bound to be bugs.
-However, I think the current test setup makes it very easy to track future bugs and puts `krilla` in a very good position to ensure that no regressions occur in the future.
+While `krilla` does have a very extensive test suite, there is still a lot that is untested, and krilla also hasn't been used on a wide scale, so there are bound to be bugs.
+However, I think the current test setup makes it very easy to track future bugs and puts krilla in a very good position to ensure that no regressions occur in the future.

-# Future work
+## Future work
 For the future, I plan to at least add support for:
 - Adding document metadata.
 - Support for tagged PDFs for accessibility.
 - Support for validated PDF export, like for example PDF/UA

-# Example
+## Example

 The following example shows some of the features of krilla in full action.